trojblue/RNN-project/readme.md

 **dataset split:**

 After cleaning up the raw data, the remaining dataset was split into `train`, `valid` and `test` sets.
 The proportion used was 7:2:1, which is a commonly used proportion for splitting the dataset.
 The train dataset is then augmented to create more entries.
-The `valid` and `test` sets are not getting augmented, so that they 作为 a better representation for the real scenarios.
+The `valid` and `test` sets are not getting augmented, so they act as better representations for the real scenarios.

 <br>